 For anyone else going through a similar situation, here's a bunch of parenting tips I've compiled:

 - Identify core values that you're particular about and communicate that to your family.
 Whether it's nurturing a love for nature and animals or being respectful to the domestic help, make sure they know, so everyone is aligned.

 - Kids will run to the softest person for comfort (in my case- my dad!).
 They're smart and little manipulative geniuses that way.
 You must train softie the hardest!

 - Let the little things slide.
 If grandma gives the little one too many gulab jamuns at night and it's a one-off thing, it's fine.
 Making a big deal out of everything can also undermine their own capacities and make them feel crappy.

 - Safety comes first - always.
 Often, we'll hear our parents saying, "We didn't do all this when you guys were little and you guys turned out okay."
 They could have a point but you know your child best.
 Whether you want to be a control freak about using car seats or carrying boiled water everywhere, do it and make them do it.

-- Adopt a two-way approach by listening to your parents and seeing what you can learn and apply from their experiences.
+- Adopt a two-way approach by listening to your parents and seeing what you can learn and apply their experiences.
 Their fair share of mistakes can be your asset.
 Personally, I have learnt quite a bit from watching my mother interact with my daughter.
-She has offered me useful insights about her personality and it's surprising that I never realized them before.
+She has offered me useful insights about her personality and it's surprising that I never realized them before.?